Redocly/redocly-cli/docs/commands/lint.md

 #### All configured APIs

 You can omit apis completely when executing the `lint` command to check all APIs defined in the configuration file.
-Run `redocly lint` with noarguments to lint all defined APIs; an example `redocly.yaml` file is shown below:
+Run `redocly lint` with no arguments to lint all defined APIs; an example `redocly.yaml` file is shown below:

 ```yaml
 apis: